Google Cloud – EHR Healthcare Case Study

 Increase speed and reliability of development workflow.

-• Google Cloud CI/CD tools like Cloud Build and open-source tools like Spinnaker can be used to increase the speed and reliability of the deployments.
+• Google Cloud CI/CD tools like Cloud Build and Cloud Deploy can be used to increase the speed and reliability of the deployments.
+Cloud Deploy is a fully managed continuous delivery service for GKE and Cloud Run.

 Allow remote developers to be productive without compromising code or data security.